-The Foundation provides grants and scholarships to support projects in different spheres of society and cultural life.
+The Foundation provides grants to support projects in different spheres of society and cultural life.
 Grants are awarded to individuals, organisations and associations.

 Grants are awarded, for instance, for co-operation in the fields of art and culture, scientific research (especially humanities and social sciences), study trips by student and pupil groups, and for learning more about either country’s cultural, social and economic conditions.
 In addition, the Foundation has projects of its own.

-The Icelandic-Finnish Cultural Foundation was founded in 1975 by the State of Finland, and its capital is EUR 550,000 (2017).
+The Icelandic-Finnish Cultural Foundation was founded in 1975 by the State of Finland, and its capital is EUR 1.3 million (2022).
 Since 2008, the State of Iceland has contributed to the Foundation’s grants and scholarships.

 The Board of the Foundation consists of four members (two from each country) and two deputy members.
 The Board is nominated by the Finnish Ministry of Education and Culture and the Icelandic Ministry of Education, Science and Culture.

 The Foundation’s Board consists of Mayor Pekka Timonen, University Instructor Sari Päivärinne (2024-2026), Senior Adviser Áslaug Dóra Eyjólfsdóttir and Artist Magnús Logi Kristinsson (2023-2025) as members.
 Deputy members are Author, Pastor Tapio Koivukari and Consultant Baldur Þórir Guðmundsson.

 CEO Gunvor Kronman is the Foundation’s Secretary General.
 The Foundation’s secretariat is located in the Hanaholmen Swedish-Finnish Cultural Centre.

 For what purpose can I apply for a grant?